-Robin studies climate change science and policy.
+Robin studies climate change.

 Do current person-affecting ethicists become longtermist if we achieve negligible senescence?
 Will virtue-ethicists too if we can predict how their virtue will develop over time?
 Do development economists become longtermists if we develop Foundation-style Psychohistory?
 We don't have a singular term for "not a virtue ethicist" other than "non-virtue ethicist" and there's no commonality amongst nonlongtermists other than being the out-group to longtermists.

 Neartermist = explicitly sets a high effective discount rate (either due to uncertainty or a pure rate of time preference) should not include non-consequentialists or people with types of person-affecting views resulting in a low concern for future generations.

 On your new document: I think I generally nod along to the peak oil and efficiency stuff.
 The renewables section is unconvincing, as you might imagine from our discussion above.
 You are right that there are a bunch of problems with IAMs making simplifications, but you don't demonstrate that any of the factors they are missing would seriously change the results of them.
 It's good to see that some of your arguments have grown more nuanced, but it also makes reviewing it more complicated and I don't really have the time to debug the report in detail.
 I'm somewhat (pleasantly?) surprised that at the end of this all you're suggesting that energy depletion might be good for reducing extinction risk though, I don't know to what extent that flips the whole of this conversation - maybe you are actually the optimistic one!